-To be safe, you can just opt to unplug all of your appliances.
-This way, you won’t have to worry about leaving any of them for long with power circulating through them.
+To be safe, you can just opt to remove all of your appliances from their outlets.
+This way, you won’t have to worry about leaving any of them for long with power running through them.

-Before you remove them from the plug, however, you should make sure that your appliances have shut down properly.
-Choosing to remove the plug without powering off the appliance can lead to different kinds of electrical hazards.
+Before you remove them from the outlet, however, you should make sure that your appliances have shut down properly.
+Choosing to remove the plug without properly turning off the appliance can lead to different kinds of electrical hazards.
 So always remember to turn your appliances off before you unplug them.

 Double Check All the Outlets

 This should be done at the same time as you unplug all the appliances.
 Make sure that nothing stays plugged into your outlets if you’re planning on going away for a long time.
-Leaving an appliance plugged in, even if they’re not turned on, can actually increase your electrical bill a lot.
+Leaving an appliance plugged in, even if they’re not turned on, may still contribute to a higher electricity bill.

 Organize Electrical Cords

 Another thing worth pointing out before you head out for your vacation is to organize the many electrical cords that are lying around at your home.
 Often, you’ll see extension cords or even just the cables of appliances, in general, lying around your home.

 If these are not organized properly, people are going to trip on them!
 Worse, they might trip on them when they’re plugged in.
 When that happens, there is a good chance of that person getting hurt (not to mention you’ll also end up damaging your appliance).

 Keep your electrical cords in your home in order.
 For appliances in other areas, make sure to hide them effectively.
 Keep them hidden from sight or make use of electrical tape to keep them in place on the floor.